xinglin/hugo-site/content/blog/transaction.md

 ## Database Management Systems

 * Strict Two-Phase Locking (Strict 2PL)
 >   Rule 1.
-If a transaction T wants to read (respectively, modify) an object, it first requests a shared (respectively, exclusive) lock on the object.
+If a transaction T wants to read (respectively, modify) an object, it first requests
+>           a shared (respectively, exclusive) lock on the object.
 >   Rule 2.
-All locks held by a transaction are released when the transaction is completed.
+All locks held by a transaction are released **when the transaction is completed**.
+>
+* Two-Phase Locking (2PL)
+>   Rule 1.
+If a transaction T wants to read (respectively, modify) an object, it first requests
+>           a shared (respectively, exclusive) lock on the object (same as strict 2PL).
+>   Rule 2. **A transaction cannot request additional locks once it releases any lock**.
 >
 >   If two transactions access the same object, and one wants to modify it, their actions are
 >   effectively ordered serially: all actions of one of these transactions (the one that gets